 TheOneSpy helps parents monitor the digital activities of their kids on mobile phones, tablets, and computers.
 You can read the chats of your teens and listen to their calls to detect whether or not they are in contact with an online predator; receiving threatening messages or sexts from someone.
 Meanwhile, the parental control app lets you monitor and control the internet, social media and mobile phone use of your teens to safeguard them from the cruelties of the adult world.

 The Bottom Line

-The internet carries both perks and perils for the teenagers but the unsupervised and uncontrolled internet access do more harm than good.
+The internet carries both perks and perils for the teenagers but unsupervised and uncontrolled internet access does more harm than good.
 Educate your teens about the responsible and secure use of the internet so they could make wise decisions when needed.
 Meanwhile, monitor digital behavior with parental control software to never leave the dangers overlooked.